How to grow video as your new customer interaction channel?

 Video calling can be one of your most powerful customer interaction channels.
 If it’s used in the right way.
 Today 80% of banks and financial service providers are offering or are planning to offer video banking.

 But unfortunately, video is often not implemented in the best way.
-And when it’s misapplied, that limits the results this new channel brings for you and your customer.
+And when it’s misapplied, you risk that the results this new channel brings for you and your customer are limited.

 Often our clients tell us they have tried video banking before.
 And it didn't work.
 This has caused initial success rates to be dramatically low and has sent many pilots straight to the innovation graveyard.
 To avoid this scenario from happening, let me briefly describe the 3 most common mistakes when implementing video banking.